 System Requirements

-You can find the current system requirements on the page.We have tested MetamorphoSys on the following operating systems:
+You can find the current system requirements on the MetamorphoSys Help page.

-Windows 7 Enterprise, Vista, XP, 2000, NT

-Linux (Red Hat Enterprise Linux WS, version 5)

-Solaris 9

-Macintosh OS X (Leopard, Snow Leopard); requires Java 1.6

-Hardware Requirements:

-Minimum 30 GB of free hard disk space

-Minimum 2 GB of RAM, preferably more

-CPU speed of at least 2 GHz for reasonable installation times

-DVD-ROM drive (the faster the better), if installing from the UMLS DVD

 Obtaining MetamorphoSys

-NLM distributes MetamorphoSys , free of charge to U.S. and international users.
-You must accept the terms of the UMLS Metathesaurus License and create a UMLS Terminology Services (UTS) account access the UMLS. may download the UMLS or For instructions on requesting a license, accessing the UTS, and requesting a DVD, see How to License and Access the Unified Medical Language System® (UMLS®) Data.
+NLM distributes MetamorphoSys with each UMLS release, free of charge to U.S. and international users.
+You must accept the terms of the UMLS Metathesaurus License and create a UMLS Terminology Services (UTS) account to access the UMLS.
+You may download the UMLS or use your UTS profile to request a UMLS DVD by mail.
+For instructions on requesting a license, accessing the UTS, and requesting a DVD, see How to License and Access the Unified Medical Language System® (UMLS®) Data.
 Separate license fees may apply to the use of certain Metathesaurus source vocabularies.

-Documentation
+Using MetamorphoSys

 For general information about the latest version of MetamorphoSys, see the MetamorphoSys homepage.